Safeguarded Stochastic Polyak Step Sizes for Non-smooth Optimization: Robust Performance Without Small (Sub)Gradients: Introduction

 \subsection{Main Contributions}

 Our main contributions are summarized below:

-\paragraph{$\diamond$ Safeguarded Polyak Step size for SSM.} We design a new Polyak‑type rule, named safeguarded SPS (\ref{eq:sgd-sps-M}) for \ref{eq:ssm}, that does not allow the subgradient used in the stochastic Polyak step size to become small.
+\textbf{$\diamond$ Safeguarded Polyak Step size for SSM.} We design a new Polyak‑type rule, named safeguarded SPS (\ref{eq:sgd-sps-M}) for \ref{eq:ssm}, that prevents the denominator of the stochastic Polyak step size from becoming small.
 This single safeguard removes the need for any oracle information (e.g. $f_i(x^*)$) and attains $\mathcal{O}(T^{-1/2})$ convergence to a neighborhood of the solution, for stochastic, convex, and Lipschitz objectives \emph{without} the interpolation assumption.

-\paragraph{$\diamond$ An in-depth understanding of \ref{eq:sgd-sps-M}.} We explain the benefits of \ref{eq:sgd-sps-M} in terms of theory and experiments compared to prior works on Polyak-type step sizes.
-The proposed rule is the first Polyak‑type step size for \ref{eq:ssm} that remains \emph{genuinely adaptive}: it never becomes a constant update, irrespective of the chosen safeguard threshold.
+\textbf{$\diamond$ An in-depth understanding of \ref{eq:sgd-sps-M}.} We explain the benefits of \ref{eq:sgd-sps-M} in terms of theory and experiments compared to prior works on Polyak-type step sizes.
+The proposed rule is, to our knowledge, the first Polyak‑type step size for \ref{eq:ssm} that remains is \emph{not hard-capped by a constant step-size ceiling}: it never reduces to a constant update, irrespective of the chosen safeguard threshold.
 Earlier variants \citep{loizou2021stochastic,wang2023generalized,zhang2025adaptive} can yield a \emph{constant} step size once a user‑specified upper bound on the step size is small enough.
 In addition, we establish a connection between the proposed step size rule and the clipping mechanism used extensively in modern DNN training.
-The safeguarding mechanism can be interpreted as an \emph{in‑step} gradient‑clipping operation, thereby supplying the first theoretical guarantees for Polyak‑style \emph{clipped} SSM, an update rule widely used to mitigate both exploding and vanishing gradients in DNNs.
+The safeguarding mechanism can be interpreted as an \emph{in‑step} gradient‑clipping operation, thereby supplying the first theoretical guarantees for Polyak‑style \emph{clipped} SSM, an update rule widely used to stabilise training in DNNs.

-\paragraph{$\diamond$ Safeguarded Polyak-type step size for IMA and last‑iterate convergence. } We extend the safeguarded step size ideas to the Iterate Moving Average (\ref{eq:ima}) update rule, yielding the Safeguarded Polyak-type step size \ref{eq:ima-sps-M}.
+\textbf{$\diamond$ Safeguarded Polyak-type step size for IMA and last‑iterate convergence. } We extend the safeguarded step size ideas to the Iterate Moving Average (\ref{eq:ima}) update rule, yielding the Safeguarded Polyak-type step size \ref{eq:ima-sps-M}.
 For this step size selection, we prove $\mathcal{O}(T^{-1/2})$ convergence for \ref{eq:ima} in terms of \emph{both} the Cesàro average and the last-iterate.
 Our proposed analysis provides the first convergence guarantees for an adaptive momentum method (through the equivalence of \ref{eq:ima} and \ref{eq:ssm} with heavy ball momentum) that does not require any strong assumption (e.g., the knowledge of $f_i(x^*)$, \citep{gower2025analysis}).